-Residents on rotation at University of Louisville Hospital and other approved sites in Kentucky are covered by malpractice insurance purchased by the University with annual limits of \$250,000 per claim/\$750,000 aggregate claims per resident.
+Residents on rotation at UofL Health, Inc. facilities and other sites approved by the UofL Graduate Medical Education Committee (GMEC) and KMRRRG for training in Kentucky are covered by malpractice insurance purchased by the University with annual limits of \$250,000 per claim/\$750,000 aggregate claims per resident.
 In order to qualify for this coverage the resident must complete the required application, be accepted by the company, and comply with the terms of the policy issued by the company.
 This coverage does not apply to moonlighting activities.

-Affiliated teaching hospitals (Veterans Affairs Medical Center, Norton Healthcare (Norton Hospital, Kosair Children's Hospital, Norton Healthcare Pavilion, Norton Audubon Hospital, Norton Southwest Hospital, and Norton Suburban Hospital, Jewish Hospital, and Frazier Rehabilitation Center) provide insurance coverage for Physicians rotating there.
+Affiliated teaching hospitals (Veterans Affairs Medical Center, Norton Healthcare owned or operated facilities) provide insurance coverage for Physicians rotating there.
 Physicians may also purchase additional liability insurance at their own expense.